 Rules are very simple:

-• Tours are maximum 3 hours long
+Tours are maximum 3 hours long

-• Only walking and driving tours are available, we don’t use public transportation
+Only walking and driving tours are available, we don’t use public transportation

-• Travellers, tour guide (and driver) are required to wear a mask for the length of the tour
+Travellers, tour guide (and driver) are required to wear a mask for the length of the tour

-• No inside visit of the monuments, attractions, museums
+No inside visit of the monuments, attractions, museums

-• No coffee or lunch break together
+No coffee or lunch break together

-• Maximum number of travellers on the tour shouldn’t exceed 4 people
+Maximum number of travellers on the tour shouldn’t exceed 4 people

 I hope I’ll have the chance to finally meet real people and to show them around the city that I love the most.
 I hope that this is just the beginning and very slowly life will get back to normal, if you still remember what normal is 🙂

-The golden age of the famous coffeehouses of Budapest was at the end of the 19th and beginning of the 20th century.
-However, we see now the renaissance of the coffeehouse and coffee culture.
-We try to see different coffeehouses on our foodie tours so that travellers can sample the best Hungarian coffee and cakes.
+The golden age of Budapest’s famous coffeehouses was at the end of the 19th and the beginning of the 20th century.
+Today, we are once again seeing a renaissance of coffeehouse culture — and Budapest remains a city where cafés are deeply connected to everyday life, culture, and history.

 This is a really great experience, cooking with all of you online, teaching you how to prepare the best Hungarian dishes.
 I can’t remember the last time I used as much paprika as I did these last couple of weeks.